 Sub-phase Scope Status Facilities Inspection Assessment of existing conditions; update of infrastructure rehabilitation evaluation; identification of improvements/repairs/upgrades, establishment of priorities for repairs, and preparation of cost estimates.
 Completed Oakdale Valves Phase 1 Study, design, and construction for the rehabilitation/replacement of two valves and miscellaneous support equipment at the Oakdale facility.
-Equipment Pre-Purchase The two large butterfly valves (84 inch and 72 inch) and the fixed orifice valve (48 inch) that were needed in Phase I Valve Rehabilitation, required 6 to 10 months to fabricate and had to be pre-purchased so the valves were available for installation.
+Completed Equipment Pre-Purchase The two large butterfly valves (84 inch and 72 inch) and the fixed orifice valve (48 inch) that were needed in Phase I Valve Rehabilitation, required 6 to 10 months to fabricate and had to be pre-purchased so the valves were available for installation.
+Completed

 Sub-phase Scope Status Oakdale Phase 1A Design & Construction Upgrade the 60-year old Oakdale facility and electrical control systems and the switchyard which are antiquated and unsafe to personnel.
 Will lower the station service voltage from 2,200 to 480.
 Completed Ware River Intake Valve Replacement Design and Construction Replace oil-actuated valves currently underwater and inaccessible for maintenance with electric actuated valves.
 Also, replace siphons with hard piped intakes and automate equipment with remote control capabilities.
 Future CVA Intake Motorized Screen Replacement Construction Replace current motorized screens on the CVA Intake.
 One screen has failed.
 Both have reached the end of their useful life.
 The screens keep debris from entering CVA.
 Completed Rehabilitation of Oakdale Turbine Design and Construction Rehabilitate turbine.
 Turbine was last rehabilitated in 1986 and we will be approaching thirty years which is the expected life of an overhaul.
-Future Rehabilitate Wachusett Gatehouse/Bastion & Lower Gatehouse Design (7333) and Construction (7380) Rehabilitate the piping in the Lower Gatehouse.
-Investigate the possibility of simplifying the layout and improving the reliability of the valves.
-Existing piping and valves are of poor quality.
+Future Rehabilitate Wachusett Bastion Design (7333), Construction (7697) and REI (7716) Make structural improvements to the Bastion including a new roof, repairs of the concrete walls, and drainage and ventilation systems.
+Active Wachusett Lower Gatehouse Pipe Replacement Construction (7380) and REI (7727) Replace the oldest piping in the Lower Gatehouse.
+Existing piping and valves have failed or are of poor condition.
 Other piping and valves of the same age in this facility have already been replaced.
-Replace the leaking roof, gutters, and repair/seal masonry and degraded windows and doors.
+Future Wachusett Lower Gatehouse Interim Pipe Repair (7379) Install blind flanges on the three 48-inch pipes in the Lower Gatehouse to isolate the pipes from the broken Equalizer pipe.
+Completed Wachusett Lower Gatehouse Boiler and Hazardous Material Abatement Constr.
+(7698) Replace the existing propane fueled boilers and radiators.
+Abate the lead based paint on the exterior brick walls and turbines and the asbestos tile near the windows/radiators.
+Active Wachusett Lower Gatehouse Windows and Doors (7788), Roof and Repointing (7789) and REI (7726) Replace the leaking roof, gutters, and repair/seal masonry and degraded windows and doors.
 Sealing of the building will allow more efficient heating of building space to prevent further deterioration.
-Replace the existing propane fueled boilers.
-The existing heating isn't sufficient to keep building warm enough and therefore remaining moisture contributes to accelerated deterioration.
-Make structural improvements to the Bastion including a new roof, repairs of the concrete walls, and drainage and ventilation systems.
-Future Oakdale High Line Replacement Replacement
+Active Oakdale High Line Replacement (6940) Replacement of 70 year old 69kv overhead transmission line and ground operated switch that supplies power and delivers power from the Oakdale Power Station.
+Future Wachusett Dam Bridge Crane Removal (7780) Demolition of old bridge crane that must be removed from the Wachusett Dam Lower Gatehouse as it represents a safety hazard.
+Active

-Total Budget Payments thru FY18 Remaining Balance FY19 FY20 FY19-23 FY24-28 Beyond FY28 \$17,120 \$8,667 \$8,453 \$3 \$0 \$5,607 \$2,820 \$25
+Total Budget Payments thru FY20 Remaining Balance FY21 FY22 FY19-23 FY24-28 Beyond FY28 \$21,598 \$9,175 12,422 \$505 \$2,874 \$9,009 \$3,897 \$25